GAN Inversion: A Survey: Preliminaries

-In addition, some inversion methods also introduce other metrics to measure the reconstruction distance.
-Nitzan~\etal~\cite{nitzan2020harness} utilize the cosine similarity metric to compare the accuracy of expression preservation, which is calculated as the Euclidean distance between 2D landmarks of $I_{attr}$ and $I_{out}$~\cite{dlib2009}.
-In contrast, the pose preservation is calculated as the Euclidean distance between Euler angles of $I_{attr}$ and $I_{out}$.
-Abdal~\etal~\cite{abdal2020styleflow} develop the \textbf{edit consistency score} to measure the consistency across edited images based on the assumption that different permutations of edits should lead to the same attributes when classified with an attribute classifier.
-For instance, the pose attribute obtained after editing expression and pose and that obtained after editing the same pose and lighting are expected to be the same, as constrained by the proposed score $|\mathcal{A}_p(E_p(E_e(I))-\mathcal{A}_p(E_l(E_p(I))|$, where $E_x$ denotes a conditional edit along attribute specification $x$, and $\mathcal{A}_p$ denotes the pose attribute vector regressed by the attribute classifier.
+Editability measures the editable flexibility of the inverted latent code with respect to certain attributes of the output image from the generator.
+Directly evaluating editability of the latent code is difficult.
+Existing methods use either cosine or Euclidean distance~\cite{nitzan2020harness} or classification accuracy~\cite{voynov2020latent} to evaluate certain attributes between input $x$ and output $x^{\prime}$ (\ie, modifying the target attribute while keeping others unchanged).
+Existing methods focus on evaluation of editability on face data and facial attributes.
+For example, Nitzan~\etal~\cite{nitzan2020harness} use the cosine similarity to compare the accuracy of facial expression preservation, which is calculated by the Euclidean distance between 2D landmarks of $x$ and $x^{\prime}$.
+In contrast, the pose preservation is calculated as the Euclidean distance between Euler angles of $x$ and $x^{\prime}$.
+Abdal~\etal~\cite{abdal2020styleflow} develop the edit consistency score (regressed by an attribute classifier) to measure the consistency across edited face images based on the assumption that different permutations of edits should have the same attribute score when classified with an attribute classifier.
+These methods measure preservation of face identity to evaluate the quality of the edited images.
+We note the above-discussed methods may not be applicable to all image domains other than faces.